garethclarkeza/zen-workspace-installer/readme.md

  - Add the following 2 share to your VirtualBox VM settings.
     1. ```C:\<workspace> -> workspace``` (auto-mount, make permanent)
     1. ```C:\Windows\System32\drivers\etc -> win_hosts``` (auto-mount, make permanent)
- - Once this is complete, restart the server in headless mode as you will now only ever access the server via an SSH client, like PuTTY or WinSSHclient.
+ - Once this is complete, restart the server in headless mode as you will now only ever access the server via an SSH client, like PuTTY or WinSSHterm.
  - When the server has rebooted, login again via ssh client go back into the installer folder ```cd zen-workspace-installer```
  - ```./install.sh```
  - This will then allow the process to continue where you left off on your installation.